 At the individual and multiple practice scales, measured stormwater volumes are compared to those predicted by the Water Department's hydrologic and hydraulic models.
-The validation process for those models is described Section 9 of this Plan.
+The validation process for those models is described in Section 9 of this Plan.
 The validated models initially are used to estimate runoff volumes for the uncontrolled conditions for a site's drainage area and monitored rainfall depths (specifics of this process are described in Section 4).
 Flows at the stormwater management practices are monitored on site, within the control element or at its outlet control structure.
 These level or flow measurements are used to obtain flow estimates and compared against the simulated runoff volumes.
 The models are run using the same measured precipitation for the same period covered by the monitoring data.
 A simulation is run with a condition that mimics the green stormwater infrastructure control characteristics, including dimensions, infiltration rates, outlet controls, etc. To determine the effectiveness of the controls, measured runoff is compared to runoff predicted by the models.
 Controls are performing as expected when the measured water budget is similar to the water budget predicted by the model, within a reasonable range of uncertainty inherent in both the measured and modeled results.
 These results will then be used to validate the green stormwater infrastructure modeling approach of the larger sewershed and drainage district models.

 These validated models will be used to assess actual progress compared to expected progress at each 5-year Evaluation and Adaptation Plan submission.
+Each Evaluation and Adaptation Plan prepared by the Water Department shall contain a status report on the Comprehensive Monitoring Plan, detailing any changes that have been made, and any proposed changes.
+The Water Department may, at its discretion, prepare a revised Comprehensive Monitoring Plan to replace the existing one.
 As described in the Integrated Adaptive Management Plan, the hydrologic and hydraulic models will be used as part of the process to assist in a comprehensive assessment of the City's progress towards full implementation of Green City, Clean Waters.